Row Codecs

 Having names lets you:

-columnList()— emit column names as aFragmentfor SELECT clauses, so queries stay in sync with the codeccolumnNames()— get column names as a listFragment.insertInto(table, codec)— generate a complete INSERT template from the codec's column metadataFragment.insertIntoReturning(table, codec)— same, with aRETURNINGclause that parses the inserted row backfragment.row(codec, value)— emit an object's fields as comma-separated parameters for custom INSERT patternsDbJsonRow.jsonObject(codec)— build a JSON object codec with column names as keys
+columnList()— emit column names as aFragmentfor SELECT clauses, so queries stay in sync with the codeccolumnNames()— get column names as a listFragment.insertOne(table, codec, row)/insertMany(table, codec, rows)— execute INSERT directly from the codec's column metadataFragment.insertOneReturning(table, codec, row)— same, with aRETURNINGclause that parses the inserted row backfragment.row(codec, value)— emit an object's fields as comma-separated parameters for custom INSERT patternsDbJsonRow.jsonObject(codec)— build a JSON object codec with column names as keys

 For single-column queries, use the simpler of() factory: